wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-history/index.md

 ## homelab v5: the initial hit of ubiquiti (2019)
 ![](homelab_v5.jpg)
+_Can you tell I was earning big cyber bucks by this point?_
 - 1 x NAS - Synology 3617xs+
   - Intel Xeon D-1521
   - 16Gb DDR3 SODIMM